 A urologist is a medical specialist who undergoes training in diseases of the male and female urinary systems, as well as the male reproductive system.
 Due to the variety of clinical problems encountered, urologists must have a wide range of knowledge regarding internal medicine, gynecology, pediatrics and other specialties.
 Urologists are also trained as surgeons and offer patients surgical options for many urologic health conditions.
 A urologist might treat bladder problems, urinary tract infections (UTIs), bladder and kidney cancer, kidney blockage, and kidney stones.

 Virtual care is a broad term that encompasses all the ways healthcare providers remotely interact with their patients.
 In addition to treating patients via telehealth, providers may use live video, audio, and instant messaging to communicate with their patients remotely.
+Click here for the laptop/desktop tip sheet and here for the mobile tip sheet.

 Greater Regional Health is committed to providing high quality, convenient, and close to home health care services and provides a wide range of visiting specialists on campus to meet the varied needs of our community, such as Allergy, Asthma, Immunology, Cardiology, Dermatology, EMG Testing, Nephrology, and Vascular services.